 Regular payments during retirement from plans tied to previous employment.
 Pension income is generally taxable.
-If recipients contributed to their Regular payments during retirement from plans tied to previous employment, including taxable withdrawals from defined contribution retirement accounts (e.g., IRA, 401(k), etc.).
+If recipients contributed to their regular payments during retirement from plans tied to previous employment, including taxable withdrawals from defined-contribution retirement accounts, such as individual retirement accounts or 401(K)s.
 Pension income is generally taxable.
 If recipients contributed to their pensions, however, their contributions are not taxable.
 Contributions are prorated over the expected duration of pension receipt, and that amount of each year's pension payment is exempt from tax.

 All benefits for retirees, survivors, and dependents.
 Only part of Social Security benefits is taxed; the percentage subject to income tax depends on the taxpayer’s income.

 Interest on instruments such as municipal bonds that is exempt from the federal individual income tax.
 Interest on private-purpose municipal bonds, the funds from which support private activity, is generally taxable under the alternative minimum tax (AMT), even if it is tax exempt under the regular income tax.

 Interest paid on savings accounts and other financial investments, other than tax-exempt interest.

 For the principal taxpayer, all income from paid employment, including tips, bonuses, and the like.

 For the spouse of the taxpayer, all income from paid employment, including tips, bonuses, and the like.